 This CeraVe cleanser also contains glycerin, a humectant that draws water to the skin, and pure vitamin E, a potent antioxidant that protects the skin against environmental stressors like UV rays and pollution.

-Cetaphil Gentle Skin Cleanser is Cetaphil’s first and best-selling product.
+Cetaphil Gentle Skin Cleanser is Cetaphil’s original and best-selling product.
 This cleanser uses Micellar Technology to attract and remove dirt, makeup, and oil without irritating the skin.

-It’s non-foaming and a very useful property of this cleanser is that it can be used with or without water.
+A very useful property of this cleanser is that you can use it with or without water.
 This makes it ideal for travel or when you are on the go and don’t have access to water.

-In the evening, both cleansers could benefit from using a cleansing balm first to remove stubborn makeup and sunscreen and then following with one of these gentle cleansers.
+In the evening, you may consider using a cleansing balm first to remove stubborn makeup and sunscreen and then following with one of these gentle cleansers.